-In political rhetoric, human trafficking has been portrayed as one of the main methods through which people enter Western countries.
+In political rhetoric in member states, human trafficking has been portrayed as one of the main methods through which people enter Western countries.
 The British Home Office Minister stated in March 2007 that ‘three quarters of illegal immigrants to Britain are trafficked’ (Andrijasevic and Anderson 2009, 153-154), giving an impression that the government wants to help all these victims of a terrible crime, while at the same time protecting Britain’s borders.
-Thus, for the general discourse in the media ‘Victim of Trafficking’ creates both fears of floods of irregular migrants, pity for trafficked persons.
+Thus, for the general discourse in the media ‘Victim of Trafficking’ creates both fears of floods of irregular migrants, and pity for trafficked persons.
 This ambiguity helps to contribute to political claims for remedies for ‘real victims’ rather than for rights for all irregular migrants as human beings and for (irregular) migrant workers as workers.